Centrix14/fd/doc/user_manual.md

 Since version 0.16, parameterized arcs have been added.
 To start drawing, switch to parametric mode.
 After that, click on the "Arc" button.
 In the window that opens, fill in the fields, click "OK" and then click on the area where the center of the arc should be located.

+<a name="text"></a>
+### Text
+Text in FlatDraw supports the following features: different color, font, size.
+To create a text, click on the "Text" button.
+Then enter the required parameters in the input fields (or make a selection using the appropriate buttons).
+After that, close the dialog, and click to add the text in the desired place

 <a name="mod"></a>
 ## Modification
 To use the modification tools, switch to cursor mode (the "Cursor" button on the drawing panel).
 Then select the shape or group of shapes to apply the modification to.